MiKaDiv

 Building the Foundation for a New Digital Era

-With FASTER now scheduled for implementation by 2030, Germany is set to become an early adopter of the FASTER standard – effectively installing MiKaDiv as a “Baby-FASTER” procedure for the German market.
+With FASTER now scheduled for implementation by 2030, Germany is set to become an early adopter of the FASTER standard – effectively establishing MiKaDiv as a pioneer for the German market.
 This transition offers an opportunity to prepare systems and processes now, ensuring a smooth shift to the new digital reporting era.

 FAQs